sadeeqaji/evolt/README.md

 ## 💡 Evolt Architecture: Hedera Flow

-The Evolt platform leverages a hybrid architecture to combine the speed and trust of the Hedera network with the flexibility of a traditional API, supporting both programmatic (API) and direct-wallet (dApp) interactions.
+The Evolt platform leverages a hybrid architecture to combine the speed and trust of the Hedera network with the flexibility of a traditional API, supporting both programmatic (API) and direct wallet (dApp) interactions.

 ![Evolt Architecture Diagram](architecture_diagram.jpeg)